thiagolvlsantos/git-common/README.md

 ## git-commons

-Classes shared for more than one `io.github.thiagolvlsantos` project.
+Classes shared for more than one `io.github.thiagolvlsantos.git` project.

 ## Usage